-The various GI Bills are available for many different types of Education Programs.
-Make sure the education program you wish to enroll in will be qualified for reimbursement under the GI Bill you are eligible for.
-Go to the DVA Education Programs web page for a detailed listing and definition of the programs available.
+The various GI Bills® are available for many different types of VA Education Programs.
+Make sure the education program you wish to enroll in will be qualified for reimbursement under the GI Bill® you are eligible for.
+Go to the VBA Education and Training for a detailed listing and definition of the programs available and to apply.

-- The Post - 9/11 GI Bill is a new education benefit program for individuals who served on active duty on or after September 11, 2001.
+- The Post - 9/11 educational benefit is a new education benefit program for individuals who served on active duty on or after September 11, 2001.
 You may receive benefits for any approved program offered by a school in the United States that is authorized to grant an associate (or higher) degree.

 - Reserve Educational Assistance Program (REAP) (Chapter 1607) - 36 months entitlement

 REAP (Chapter 1607 of title 10, U.S. Code) is a new education program that provides up to 36 months of education benefits to members of the Selected Reserves, Individual Ready Reserve (IRR), and National Guard, who are called or ordered to active service in response to a war or national emergency, as declared by the President or Congress.

 - Vocational Rehab (Chapter 31) - 48 months entitlement

 The VetSuccess program assists Veterans with service-connected disabilities to prepare for, find, and keep suitable jobs.
 For Veterans with service-connected disabilities so severe that they cannot immediately consider work, Vet Success offers services to improve their ability to live as independently as possible.

 - VEAP (Chapter 32) - 1 to 36 months entitlement